Facebook whistleblower alleges executives misled investors about climate, covid hoaxes in new SEC complaints

 Pusateri, the Meta spokesman, said that misinformation makes up a small amount of climate change content in the company’s apps, and that it spikes periodically, such as during extreme weather events.
 He said the company has taken steps to make it easier for fact-checkers to find climate content.

 In the other filing, dated Feb.
 10, the whistleblower lawyers argue that internal documents showing the spread of covid misinformation contradict the public statements the company has made.
 An internal Facebook document cited in the complaint shows that in April 2020, the company saw a 20 percent spike in users reporting and seeing false or misleading content.
 A Facebook employee cites covid as a reason.
-The complaint cites a May 2020 company record, where employees warned hundreds of anti-quarantine groups were active, with many high-ranking comments linking to conspiracies about covid-19.
-The SEC complaint also cites an internal Facebook survey, which found one in three people in the United States said they saw misleading or false information related to covid-19 and voting.
+The complaint cites a May 2020 company record, in which employees warned that hundreds of anti-quarantine groups were active, with many high-ranking comments linking to conspiracy theories about the coronavirus.
+The SEC complaint also cites an internal Facebook survey, which found 1 in 3 people in the United States said they saw misleading or false information related to covid and voting.

-The Washington Post previously reported that coronavirus misinformation was dominating small sections of its platform, creating “echo-chamber-like effects” and reinforcing vaccine hesitancy.
+The Washington Post previously reported that coronavirus misinformation was dominating small sections of Facebook’s platform, creating “echo-chamber-like effects” and reinforcing vaccine hesitancy.
 Other researchers documented how posts by medical authorities, like the World Health Organization, were often swarmed by anti-vaccine commenters.
 These documents were also cited in the complaint.

 Facebook told the White House to focus on the ‘facts’ about vaccine misinformation.
 Internal documents show it wasn’t sharing key data.

 The filings are part of Haugen’s team’s broader legal strategy.
 Her lawyers filed at least eight other complaints last year with the agency based on the trove of company documents.
 One complaint alleges that the company misled investors about its role in “perpetuating misinformation and violent extremism relating to the 2020 election and January 6 insurrection.”
-Others accused the company of misleading investors about its removal of hate speech, and the negative consequences of its algorithms promoting misinformation and hate speech.
+Others accused the company of misleading investors about its removal of hate speech and the negative consequences of its algorithms promoting misinformation and hate speech.

-Persily, the Stanford Law professor, said complaints like this could be a model for how to regulate in the area of content moderation.
-“It is extremely difficult to enact regulation regarding content moderation because it’s such a fast moving area,” he said.
+Persily, the Stanford law professor, said complaints like this could be a model for how to regulate in the area of content moderation.
+“It is extremely difficult to enact regulation regarding content moderation because it’s such a fast-moving area,” he said.
 “If you do hold the platforms to rules that they agree to, that’s a different mode of regulation.”